ComScore

 FluxFactory/Getty Images

 Hear us out: The dog park is a great place to meet new people and find other dog parents like yourself.
 While Max is running around with his new friend, consider starting a convo with the owner.
 “I was able to find a good friend (and fellow dog mom so we could have puppy playdates) through Bumble BFF when I first moved here,” says Emma Lao, shooter and editor at Gallery Media Group.
-Who wouldn’t want to talk about their adorable pup all day?
-Plus, you might just get a dog walk party started (psst, we hear paw parties are going to be huge next year).
+Seriously, who wouldn’t want to talk about their adorable pup all day?

 how to make friends in nyc a group of people watching a game